TobiasLibera/GRBL-HBridge/README.md

 # GRBL_HBridge
 Arduino Sketch to implement a simple and cheap H-Bridge adaption for [GRBL](https://github.com/grbl/grbl).\
-Includes configurable soft start and soft stop for the spindle motor.
+Includes configurable soft start and soft stop for the spindle motor and seperated direction signals.

 <br />

 ## Description
-The GRBL controller is designed to dynamically control the spindle motor of an CNC router using a PWM signal output on the SpindleEnable pin and a digital signal output on the SpindleDirection pin.\
+The GRBL controller is designed to dynamically control the spindle motor of an CNC router using a PWM signal output on the `Spindle Enable` pin and a digital signal output on the `Spindle Direction` pin.\
-H-Bridges often are controlled with a PWM signal input and a seperate input pin for selecting clockwise or counter-clockwise direction.
+H-Bridges often are controlled with a PWM signal input and a seperate input pins for selecting clockwise or counter-clockwise direction.

 <br />

-This GRBL_HBridge sketch adds the capability for
+This GRBL_HBridge Arduino sketch adds the capability for

 - soft start of spindle
 - soft stop of spindle
 - soft transition between two spindle speeds
-- seperate pin for cc and ccw direction
+- seperate pins for cc and ccw direction
 - possibility of inverting cc and ccw pin

 <br />

 This code is originally designed to run on an ATTiny85 microcontroller.
-It fits the smallest version (2048 bytes program storage space, 128 bytes dynamic memory) and makes it possible to realize a simple H-Bridge adaption with improved spindle control for very small money.
+It fits the smallest version of ATTiny85 (2048 bytes program storage space, 128 bytes dynamic memory) and makes it possible to realize a simple H-Bridge adaption with improved spindle control for small money and without much effort.

 <br />

-Of course you can run this code on every development board you want to.  \
+Of course you can run this code on every development board you want to.\
 The configuration is done with the `Config.h` file.\
 There, it's possible to adjust the **pin mapping** as well as the **soft start**, **soft stop** and **soft transition timespans**.